jarronb-iit/ITMT430/reports/sprint2/report.md

   - MongoDB database server
 - Configured build process to successfully build out servers
   - Application can run in development environment or production environment
-- Port forwarding forwarding from host to virtual machine to allow access
+- Port forwarding from host to virtual machine to allow access
 - Created MongoDB Atlas account
   - Online database is used when Node environment is in "development mode, makes running the web app locally easier for hot reloading purposes.
 The changes between development or production environment is the MongoDB connection string and the host IP address which is is the environment variables.
 - Implemented database functionality